helium/explorer/README.md

 ## Questions

-If you run into any issues or you have any questions about how to get started contributing, feel free to reach out on the `#explorer-dev` channel in [the official Helium Community Discord server](http://discord.gg/helium)!
+If you run into any issues or you have any questions about how to get started contributing, feel free to reach out on the `#explorer` channel in [the official Helium Community Discord server](http://discord.gg/helium)!

 ## Learn More